-The central theme of the Group in the fiscal year ending in March 2025 is "use JAST's DNA for more progress during the next 50 years."
-In the DX&SI business, which is our largest core business, we plan to focus on services, solutions and other value-added business activities.
-In addition, we plan to build a new business model in order to make this business highly profitable and to expand operations to more business domains.
-In the package, medical big data and other businesses using our own brands, our goals are more upgrades of the functions and quality of all flagship products.
+The central theme in the fiscal year ended in March 2025 was "use JAST's DNA for more progress during the next 50 years."
+There were many activities involving this theme and more are planned for the next fiscal year.
+In the digital transformation and system integration (DX&SI) business, which is our largest core business we plan to focus on services, solutions and other value-added business activities.
+In addition, we plan to build a new business model for making this business highly profitable and to expand operations to more business domains.
+In the package and medical big data businesses using our own brands, our goals are more upgrades of the functions and quality of all flagship products.
 To make our brand even more powerful, we also plan to create new businesses and services and move faster for their growth, make strategic R&D investments, and establish alliances with other companies.
 By taking these actions, we are also aiming to continue to grow in every business domain where we operate.
-In the global business, our goals are expanding the SAP business to more markets, upgrading the performance of current products and providing a broad range of solutions.
+In the global business, our goals are expanding the SAP business to cover more markets, upgrading the performance of current products and providing a broad range of solutions.
 In addition, we plan to use alliances for the development and sale of new products for the sustained growth of the global business.
+We declared 2024 as the beginning of our second founding and announced a group vision called JAST VISION 2035 at the end of March 2025.
+We made a declaration of our commitment to helping solve the numerous social issues that are rapidly becoming even more serious.
+Our activities will use the tangible and intangible resources acquired since our inception more than 50 years ago.
+Furthermore, the "Fueki Ryūkō (immutability and fluidity) management philosophy that is the nucleus of our corporate philosophy will underpin all our activities.
+In addition, we have defined our vision for 2035 as well as the mission and values that are at the heart of our group's identity, which is critical for accomplishing our vision.
+We have also established the goal of raising consolidated sales to 100 billion yen by the fiscal year ending in March 2036.
+To make progress toward this goal, we are creating a new medium-term business plan based on our vision that will begin with the fiscal year ending in March 2027.